 Set of Lullabies:

-Wiegenlied (Cradle Song), No. 4 from Fünf Lieder, Op.
-49, arranged by Albert Spalding – Brahms
+Wiegenlied (Cradle Songs), no. 4 from Fünf Lieder, Op.
+40 - Johannes Brahms

-Introduction and Rondo capriccioso for violin and piano, Op.
-28 – Saint-Saëns
+Introduction and Rondo capriccioso in A Minor – Camille Saint-Saëns (for Violin and Piano, Op.
+28 – Arr.
+Vladimir Horowitz)

 Fronted by Rock and Roll Hall of Fame inductee Chris Hillman – an original member of The Byrds – the Desert Rose Band is a two-time Grammy nominee and three-time CMA award-winner.
 The band racked up a string of Top 10 country hits in the ‘80s and ‘90s, including I Still Believe in You, He’s Back and I’m Blue, She Don’t Love Nobody and Story of Love.
 The band reunites for this rare acoustic performance.